iotize-sas/iotize-monitoring.ionic/README.md

 ### Navigation

 Once started, the app loads on the connect page.
-Click the BLE start button to scan surroundings BLE devices.
+Click the BLE start button to scan surroundings IoTize BLE devices.

 The app then shows a list of reachable devices.
 Click on the one you want to connect to.

-Once the device connected, you may now access to the monitor page.
+Once the device connected, you may now access to the monitor page, and the application name changes to fit the one set in tap.

 The monitor page is built with the configuration file the app downloaded.
 It has a navigation bar on top of the screen, where you can select the bundle you wish to monitor by clicking on its name.

+Bundles are only visible to users allowed in the configuration file and logged in the app.

 If you are logged in with an account that has writing rights on a bundle, a **wrench icon** appears next to every concerned variable.
 By clicking on it, a form asks you for the value you want to set the variable to.

 On the about page, you can see informations about the currently connected tap.

+To end the communcation with the tap, just disconnect it by clicking on its name in the connect page.

 ### Settings and Authentification